LiljestromNadja/Autot/README.md

 # Autot

-These were excercises in course Programming 2 (Java) in Haaga-Helia University of Applied Sciences
+These were exercises in course Programming 2 (Java) in Haaga-Helia University of Applied Sciences